Carlo-Kuyper/andile/README.md

 cd client
 npm start

-Your default web browser should automatically open to `http://localhost:3000`, where you'll be greeted by the Coffee Code homepage.
+Your default web browser should automatically open to `http://localhost:3000`, where you'll be greeted by the DevCav homepage.

 ## Have Fun Selling Coffee!